 Things You'll Need

-You can use real or fake pumpkins for this project, depending on whether you'd like to keep them around for next year!
+You can use real or plastic pumpkins for this DIY project, depending on whether you'd like to keep them around for next year.
 Whichever option you choose, start by giving your pumpkins a coating of white paint.
 This project used a glossy white spray paint, but any paint works.

-Dip your feather slightly into the paint, and then rub it along your pumpkin in varying diagonal angles.
+Dip the feather slightly into the paint and rub it along your pumpkin at varying diagonal angles.
 Rub the lower parts of your feather along the initial design to give it a frayed look.

 You can use a piece of marble tile, or look up pictures online, as a reference.

 Now, take a small paintbrush and dip it in water.
 Use this brush to spread out your marble lines.
 You want a blurred, imperfect look.
 This process is really forgiving, so don't worry if you spread out your designs too much.
 You can always add more paint or more water to change any marks you don't like.